rhysco8/CV/README.md

 **Boom Chicago** (April 2018 - January 2019)
 *Trainer and Performer*
-- Delivered training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council.
+- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council.
 - Performed 6 improvised comedy shows a week to an international audience.

 **Sofa.com** (January 2012 - March 2018)
 *Training and Induction Leader*
+- Onboarded new sales team members at flagship Chelsea showroom.
+- Maintained training documents to reflect frequent changes to product line.
+- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
-- Built Excel forms for calculating shifting daily targets
+- I created Excel forms for calculating shifting daily targets to better track the showroom daily and monthly targets